 The thriving city of Belfast is one of few that succeeds in striking the balance between culture and adventure!

-A city break doesn’t have to be all about culture, great food and lively bars.
+A city break doesn’t have to be all about culture and great food.
 You can also get your adventure fix too.
 And it seems there is no better city than Belfast to strike that balance.
 Offering an array of activities from SUP to indoor skydiving and Ireland’s longest zip wire, it really does make for a very exciting weekend away.
 Here are six adventurous activities to do in Belfast.

 1. Hike up Cave Hill